Carrot Cake

 • 1/4 sea teaspoon salt

-• ___ extra virgin olive oil or grape seed oil (I will have to recreate this recipe because I forgot the amount!)
+• 3/4 cup extra virgin olive oil or grape seed oil (I cannot recall the amount.
+Will make again.)

 • 1-1/2 cups white rice flour